dapr/docs/howto/diagnose-with-tracing/README.md

 # Set up distributed tracing

 Dapr integrates seamlessly with OpenTelemetry for telemetry and tracing.
 It is recommended to run Dapr with tracing enabled for any production scenario.
-Since Dapr uses OpenTelemetry, you can configure various exporters for tracing and telemtry data based on your environment, whether it is running in the cloud or on-premises.
+Since Dapr uses OpenTelemetry, you can configure various exporters for tracing and telemetry data based on your environment, whether it is running in the cloud or on-premises.

 ## How to configure distributed tracing with Zipkin on Kubernetes